Morwenn/static_math/README.md

 You can find some documentation in the [associated wiki](https://github.com/Morwenn/static_math/wiki).
 You can also generate some anemic documentation thanks to the Doxygen comments in the code.
-If you want to know more about the details, reading the source code might also be an interesting solution: the code should be pretty straightforward and readable enough.
-Never hesiste to open a documentation issue if you ever feel that some parts of the documentation are not complete enough.
+If you want to know more about the details, reading the source code might still be an interesting solution: the code should be pretty straightforward and readable enough.
+Never hesiste to open a documentation issue if you ever feel that some parts of the documentation are not complete enough or need more examples.